sjtug/SJTUThesis/README_en-US.md

 You can create your own project through the link above.

+If you want to use other online LaTeX editors which supports the latest TeX distribution, you could download the latest version `SJTUThesis-full.zip` of this project in [Release](https://github.com/sjtug/SJTUThesis/releases/latest), and change the compiler to XeLaTeX.

 ## Usage

 If you are not familiar with the LaTeX compilation process, please follow the instructions below to compile the document.
-Before compiling, you need to install the latest TeXLive distribution.

 ### Compile with Editors